LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

   * If not resolved, use backup recovery
   * If there is no backup, re-synchronization may take longer

-* Multi-signature: BitShares natively supports account-level multi-signature, and there is a proposal-approval mechanism that can initiate multi-signature requests online and then confirm the completion of multi-signature transactions.
+* Multi-signature: LocalCoin natively supports account-level multi-signature, and there is a proposal-approval mechanism that can initiate multi-signature requests online and then confirm the completion of multi-signature transactions.
 Refer to related tutorials

 * Hardware Wallet: No Support